 Empirical studies focused on the impact of bank regulation on bank capital decisions and the supply of credit are abundant but often little conclusive as they are plagued with problems of endogeneity and poor identification.
-Due to the Lucas' critique, the results from reduced-form analyses of the dynamics of bank capital buffers under specific regulatory regimes cannot be extrapolated for the assessment of new regulatory regimes.6 Yet the relevance of banks' capital constraints for determining the supply of credit is documented, among others, by Bernanke and Lown (1991), who examine credit supply in the years after the introduction of Basel I, Ivashina and Scharfstein (2010), who show that after the demise of Lehman Brothers poorly capitalized banks contracted their credit disproportionately more than better capitalized banks, and by Aiyar, Calomiris, and Wieladek (2012), who document sizable loan supply effects following discretionary shifts in the level of capital requirements in the UK from 1998 to 2007.
+Due to the Lucas' critique, the results from reducedform analyses of the dynamics of bank capital buffers under specific regulatory regimes cannot be extrapolated for the assessment of new regimes.6 Yet the relevance of banks' capital constraints for determining the supply of credit is documented, among others, by Bernanke and Lown (1991), who examine credit supply in the years after the introduction of Basel I, Ivashina and Scharfstein (2010), who show that after the demise of Lehman Brothers poorly capitalized banks contracted their credit disproportionately more than better capitalized banks, and by Aiyar, Calomiris, and Wieladek (2012), who document sizable loan supply effects following discretionary shifts in the level of capital requirements in the UK from 1998 to 2007.

 Outline of the paper The rest of the paper is organized as follows.
 Section 2 presents the model.
 In Section 3 we analyze the capital decision of a representative bank, define the equilibrium, and provide the comparative statics of equilibrium loan rates and capital buffers.
-In Section 5 we discuss our calibration of the model.
-Section 5 reports the quantitative results concerning the loan rates, capital buffers, credit rationing, and probabilities of bank failure under the various regulatory regimes.
+In Section 4 we discuss the calibration.
+Section 5 reports the quantitative results concerning loan rates, capital buffers, credit rationing, and bank failure probabilities under the various regulatory regimes.
 In Section 6 we compare these regimes in terms of social welfare and characterize the optimal capital requirements.
-Section 7 discusses the robustness of our results to changes in some of the key assumptions of the model.
-Section 8 contains our concluding remarks.
+Section 7 discusses the robustness of the results to changes in some of the key assumptions of the model.
+Section 8 summarizes the main findings and concludes.
 The Appendix gathers the proofs of the analytical results and shows the relationship between the single common risk factor model used in the calibration and the Basel II formula for capital requirements.